KarMiles/physio-clinic/readme/validation_testing.md

 **Pycodestyle**

-Pycodestyle validation tool has been used to identify and remedy errors in Python code with special attention to unused variables and unused imports.
+Pycodestyle validation tool has been used to identify and remedy errors in Python code with special attention to *unused variables* and *unused imports*.

 Setup for pycodestyle validation in contained in [setup.cfg](../setup.cfg) file.